rackerlabs/support-how-to/content/cloud-databases/choosing-the-right-database-with-rackspace-cloud-databases.md

 -   Improved query optimizer.

--   Increased log verbosity options, status and performance counters, and increased `INFORMATION_SCHEMA` content.
+-   Increased log verbosity options, status and performance counters, and `INFORMATION_SCHEMA` content.

--   Thread pool option without the need for Enterprise MySQL.
+-   Thread pool option without the need for MySQL Enterprise.

 ### Percona Server limitations

-MySQL has the following limitations:
+MySQL has the following limitation:

 - After using features that are specific to Percona, you might not be able to directly roll back the database.